MohitFrancis/MF_COGS_22-23/MF_MuseumComparison_DataLoad/README.txt

                     MF_MuseumComparison.sql                       (Complete SQL script which creates tables to store imported CSV data, assigns designations, and creates and exports views.)
                     README.txt							                      (This file: describes files and folders in the MF_MuseumComparison_DataLoad folder.)

-Not included due to size: BASE_Buildings_GDB_UT83v6_CGVD2013.gdb  (The original file geodatabase downloaded from the NSTDB website containing the BL Point 10K Layer.)
+Not included due to size: BASE_Buildings_GDB_UT83v6_CGVD2013.gdb  (The original file geodatabase downloaded from the NSTDB website (https://nsgi.novascotia.ca/gdd/) containing the BL Point 10K point layer.)

 '''